-- Dr. Bath responded that it is important to start by centering the most marginalized and vulnerable groups and listening to their needs while amplifying their voices. - Commissioner Levin asked about a more interpersonal level rather than at an institutional or legislative level. - Dr. Bath responded by saying it is important to create safe havens.
+- Dr. Bath responded that starting by centering the most marginalized and vulnerable groups and listening to their needs while amplifying their voices. - Commissioner Levin asked about a more interpersonal level rather than at an institutional or legislative level. - o Dr. Bath responded by creating safe havens.

 IV.
-Informational Presentations on Mental Health ResourcesA.
-Eric Harris, Director of Public Policy, Disability Rights California
+Informational Presentations on Mental Health Resources

+A. Eric Harris, Director of Public Policy, Disability Rights California